A question that often comes up from both Muslim, non-Muslim, and even ex-Muslim vegans is, “why did God allow humans to kill animals?

 If it was good enough for Prophet Abraham to question and want answers from God himself, then it’s sure good enough for us to ask around when we’re unsure.

 So why would God allow the killing of animals?

-Some Muslims have attempted to answer this by arguing it’s because God can do whatever He likes; that He is All Knowing, All Seeing and All Hearing.
+Some Muslims have attempted to answer this by arguing it’s because God can do whatever He likes; He is All-Knowing, All-Seeing, and All-Hearing.
 Therefore, we humans can’t possibly be more merciful than God.

-That’s all good and well but it doesn’t really answer the question of “why”.
+That’s all good and well, but it doesn’t answer the question of “why.”

-I’d like to point out those posing such questions invariably live in a developed country where life is relatively comfortable.
-They have ample food and water on demand among many modern day comforts.
-There is zero risk of dying of starvation unless they choose not to eat.
+I want to point out those posing such questions invariably live in a developed country where life is relatively comfortable.
+They have ample food and water on demand among many modern-day comforts.
+There are zero risks of dying of starvation unless they choose not to eat.

-I make these observations as a prelude to this discussion and to propose questioning from a position of privilege that’s divorced from historical context isn’t conducive to objective analysis.
-It’s very important to get some perspective.
+I make these observations as a prelude to this discussion, and to propose questioning from a position of privilege that’s divorced from historical context isn’t conducive to objective analysis.
+It’s essential to get some perspective.

-I will try and address these important questions as well as highlight how we as Muslims can forge a better way forward in a deteriorating world.
+I will try and address these critical questions and highlight how we as Muslims can forge a better way forward in a deteriorating world.

 When Did This All Start?

 To get the big picture, one must take a step back – way back to when advanced life first started appearing on Earth.
 The Qu’ran encourages one to explore the origins of life: